Registration for 2015 Cardinal Camps is now LIVE!

 Led by Kevin McCarthy, assistant dean of students

-Chart your course as a future leader through reflective workshops and outdoor challenges.
+Chart your course as a future leader through “amazing-race” style outdoor challenges, competitions and reflective discussions.

 All urban camps take place in downtown Chicago and introduce you to the cultural diversity of one of America's great cities.
 You'll reside at a hostel in the Loop with convenient access to museums, entertainment venues, and unique neighborhoods where you will learn and serve.
 You'll get a taste of the food, art and culture that make Chicago a great neighbor.

-Experience a variety of productions, meet professionals, and discuss the Chicago theater scene.
+Experience a variety of top-notch theater productions, meet industry professionals, and discuss the Chicago theater scene.

 Led by Carin Silkaitis, assistant professor of theater